openhab/openhab-docs/tutorials/getting_started/item_widgets.md

 # Custom Default Item Widgets

 In addition to customizing the Overview Page and the individual cards as discussed on the previous page, the way that the individual Point Items are shown, or whether or not they are shown at all, can be customized as well.
-In general the steps will include navigating to the Item in the Model tree or the Items Settings, click on "Add Metadata" and select "Default List Widget" to customize how the Item appears in the automatically generated cards on the Overview Page.
+In general the steps will include navigating to the Item in the Model tree or the Items Settings, clicking on "Add Metadata", and selecting "Default List Widget" to customize how the Item appears in the automatically generated cards on the Overview Page.
 One can also set the "Default Stand Alone Widget" and "Default Cell Widget" to change how an Item appears in other parts of MainUI.

 {::options toc_levels="2..4"/}